-The main attraction of working a freelance web designer is that it offers you two types of freedom that most other 9 to 5 job can’t offer:
+Why are some many people attracted to freelance web design jobs?
+The main attraction of working freelance web design jobs online is that this work offers you two types of freedom that most other 9 to 5 job can’t offer:

 - Location freedom: Freedom to work from wherever you want.

 - Time freedom: Freedom to work whenever you want.